Shadoweee77/ImageTrimmer/readme.md

 Small program written in Python that aims to trim white spaces out of images.

 Need for this progam came from scanning a *lot* of family pictures.
-Due to the old photos random format the scanner area doesn't always match and You're left with white border around the image.
-There are different ways to achive this, like [Photoshop's automation](https://www.photoshopessentials.com/photo-editing/crop-straighten/) or [ImageMagic script](https://stackoverflow.com/questions/44655961/autotrim-white-border-from-scanned-image-with-imagemagick).
+Due to the old photos' seemingly random aspect ration the scanner area doesn't always match and You're left with white border around the image.
+There are already different ways to achive this, like [Photoshop's automation](https://www.photoshopessentials.com/photo-editing/crop-straighten/) or [ImageMagic script](https://stackoverflow.com/questions/44655961/autotrim-white-border-from-scanned-image-with-imagemagick).

 ## Deployment
 1. Clone the repo via `git clone https://github.com/Shadoweee77/ImageTrimmer.git`